LassePladsen/Rawe-ceek-bot/README.md

 different embed.
 The reason for updating the times and editing the embed is because the F2 times are not always given, they can be currently undefined given as "TBC".

-To implement a new language (default messages are sent in norwegian) edit titles and descriptions in the two create embed functions in bot.py, also edit the weekday titles in util.print_all_days(), and then also edit the language argument implementation in util.get_all_week_info()
+To implement a new language (default messages are sent in norwegian) edit embed titles and descriptions in the two create embed functions in bot.py, also edit the weekday titles in util.print_all_days(), and lastly edit the language argument implementation in util.get_all_week_info().

 It also sends norwegian timezone, which can be changed by changing the conversion in util.print_day_sessions() (remember to do it seperately for the f1 and f2 sessions).